Antonio-R1/engine-sound-generator/README.md

 ### Usage

-First the module need to be loaded:
+First the module needs to be loaded:

 ```javascript
    var loadingManager = new THREE.LoadingManager();